 Golf - The beginning

-For the person wishing to try out the game of golf, or who have already contracted the "Golf Disease", several items are
+For the person wishing to try out the game of golf, or who have already contracted the “Golf Disease”, several items are needed,

-needed, like in any sport, in order to start playing and learning the game.
+like in any sport, in order to start playing and learning the game.

 Although no expensive golf apparel is needed, usually all golf clubs and Teaching professionals require and prefer Smart-Casual dress etiquette.
-In this
+In this sense a

-sense a common rule should apply – "No Jeans!" or armless shirts.
+common rule should apply – “No Jeans!” or armless shirts.
 This is as much not to offend other golfers who have respect and common desire for the game as to uphold the prestige and heritage of the game.

 A good investment in starting golf is the purchase of a comfortable and preferably waterproof pair of golf shoes.
-Even though in the beginning, the
+Even though in the beginning, the majority of

-moving onto the golf course, when a journey of 10 to 15 kilometres is not unusual, golf shoes will become imperative.
+golf course, when a journey of 10 to 15 kilometres is not unusual, golf shoes will become imperative.